msyriac/fastgl/README.md

 3. merge or rebase to get in sync with master
 4. submit a pull request on github

 If you do not have write access, create a fork of this repository and proceed as described above.
-For more details, see Contributing_.